What to do Before and After the Flood

 Introduction to Floods

 Floods occur when runoff from rain or snowmelt exceeds the capacity of rivers, stream channels, or lakes and overflows onto adjacent land.
 Throughout history, floods have claimed uncounted human lives and devastated property, even destroying cities.
 Yet people continue to settle and build in floodplains, increasing the risk of property damage and loss of life.
-Stream flooding can be a common occurrence; Greene County experienced several flooding events just this past year: August 28th with Hurricane Irene and October 1st with Tropical Storm Nicole.

 Prepare: Know What To Do Quickly in an Emergency